dagnall53/MarineMultiDisplay/README.md

 ## CONFIG FILEs STRUCTURE and Editor

-When connected via a PC, upload of new files (or images) is easy.
+WiFi details and data source (UDP,ESPnow,Serial,N2K) settings can be set via the touch interface.
+But more options are available by editing the configuration files via the filemanager, and this is the recommended method for setting the module.
+This allows the user to change what is shown on the "Quad Display" {the default 'page 4' start page}.
+This configuration is saved in config.txt along with the wifi etc details.
+Data to set up the victron displays is set in vconfig.txt and colortest.text.
+If connected to a PC, you can also easily upload saved configurations (or images to be used as background to the victron page).
 However when connect by phone, you are effectively limited to just editing existing text files.
-ALL configuration files (".txt") for this version of the code ars now contained in three files that are stored in the (SPIFFS) flash and are automatically generated on first start.
+ALL configuration files (".txt") for this version of the code are now contained in three files that are stored in the (SPIFFS) flash and are automatically generated on first start.
 There is no need to add a specially configured SD card.

 <img width="928" height="562" alt="Screenshot 2025-09-11 175536" src="https://github.com/user-attachments/assets/c5023189-ab79-46fd-81c7-7a0e337b039e" />
-WiFi details and source (UDP,ESPnow,Serial,N2K) switching can be set via the touch interface, but more options are available by editing the configuration files via the filemanager, and this is the recommended method for setting the module.
-Most importantly, this allows the user to change what is shown on the "Quad Display" {the default 'page 4' start page}.
-This configuration is saved in config.txt along with the wifi etc details.
-Data to set up the victron displays is set in vconfig.txt and colortest.text.

 # MODULE HARDWARE